-Background and justification
+1.1 Background and justification

 Social protection covers a range of actions to address the socio-economic vulnerability of populations.
-There are two mechanisms that make up most social protection systems: contributory social insurance, which is financed by contributions, ,and non-contributory social assistance to support the most disadvantaged.
+There are two mechanisms that make up most social protection systems: contributory social insurance, which is financed by contributions, and non-contributory social assistance to support the most disadvantaged.
 Protection integrates several instruments including endogenous solidarity mechanisms and serves to prevent, manage and overcome difficult situations for populations (Grain de sel, N°79, 2020).

 In sub-Saharan Africa, social protection systems have been built since colonisation and have gradually expanded at very different rates from one state to another (Dupuis and Fagnani, 2018).
 In Senegal, public social protection policy took a turn from 2012, following the political changeover.
-This new turning point is marked by the creation of a General Delegation Social Protection whose mission is to take into account the requirements of increasingly diversified and complex social protection needs.
+This new turning point is marked by the creation of a General Delegation for Social Protection whose mission is to take into account the requirements of increasingly diversified and complex social protection needs.
 Several programmes were launched, in particular a mechanism for universal health coverage and a national programme of family security grants in 2013.
 This dynamic cannot be disconnected from the growing interest, over the last two decades, of donors, international organisations, NGOs, etc. in promoting social safety net programmes.
-Thus, the budgets allocated by the States are increasing, and programmes are being initiated intended to complement national social protection policies.
+Thus, the budgets allocated by the States are increasing, and programmes are being initiated that are intended to complement national social protection policies.
 This does not fail to raise questions about the links between social protection systems and these diverse and disconnected social safety net initiatives and the possible generalisation of targeting registers; but these questions are not the subject of this study.
 However, all the promoters are based on the need for social protection to be a citizen's right and to be inclusive.

 The General Delegation for Social Protection and National Solidarity (DGPSN), a dedicated structure, has the central mission of correcting cleavages and disparities by combining "the contributory" and "the non-contributory", "the formal" and "the non-formal", the central and the local level of the social protection system (National Social Protection Strategy document, 2016).
 The Single National Register (RNU) is a central tool of this institution and, the World Bank is the main supporter of the state in the implementation of this targeting instrument.
 The RNU is a dynamic database obtained through a process of identification and selection of households in poverty.
 Its main objective is to promote the efficiency and coordination of social services through a single mechanism for identifying and targeting the various populations eligible for these services (Ndiaye, Diop and Sarr, 2019).
 There are many targeting methods, all of which, in the context of social safety nets, aim to identify the relevant beneficiary profiles to receive social assistance.
 Targeting remains an issue in the context of development programmes.
 The methods and doctrines are analysed by many specialists (Escot, 2018, De Sardan, 2019) who draw attention to the cautions to be considered regarding the categories constituted.